Sherwood Branch - Public Computers

 Please be aware of online phishing attempts impersonating Hamilton Public Library and Library Staff.
 HPL does not solicit paid freelance opportunities through social media or other messaging applications.
 HPL does not request personal or banking information through social media or require financial compensation when reviewing job applications.
 Please report phishing schemes to communications@hpl.ca.
 If you think you are a victim of fraud, please call the Canadian Anti-Fraud Centre at 1-888-495-8501.

-Hotline by Dimitri Nasrallah, with the French version translated by Daniel Grenier, is this year’s One eRead Canada book.
-It’s available with no holds or waiting lists from April 1-30, 2024.
+Valid by Chris Bergeron (with the English translation by Natalia Hero) is this year’s One eRead / Un Livrel Canada title choice.
+It’s available without holds or waiting lists from April 1-30, 2025.

 Download the eBook or eAudiobook: